python/cpython/Doc/library/csv.rst

 .. attribute:: csvreader.line_num

-   The number of lines read from the source iterator.
+   The number of lines read from the source iterable.
 This is not the same as the number of records returned, as records can span multiple lines.